-If you have a documented disability for which accommodations may be required in this class, please contact Disabilities Resources, Benson 216, www.scu.edu/disabilities, as soon as possible to discuss your needs and register for accommodations with the University.
-If you have already arranged accommodations through Disabilities Resources, please initiate a conversation with me about your accommodations during my office hours within the first two weeks of class.
-Students who are pregnant and parenting may also be eligible for accommodations.
-Accommodations will only be provided after I have verification of your accommodations as approved by Disabilities Resources, and with sufficient lead-time for me to arrange testing or other accommodations.
-For more information, you may contact Disabilities Resources at 408-554-4109.
+If you have a disability for which accommodations may be required in this class, please contact Disabilities Resources, Benson 216, www.scu.edu/disabilities as soon as possible to discuss your needs and register for accommodations with the University.
+If you have already arranged accommodations through Disabilities Resources, please discuss them with me during my office hours.
+Students who have medical needs related to pregnancy or parenting may be eligible for accommodations.